null Skip to Content

 There are cons though.
 If you’re using real wood, the panels that are frequently exposed to humidity and moisture can rot if not properly sealed.
 If poorly installed, they can shrink and split, leaving unwanted spaces.
 Fluctuating temperatures can cause warping and bulging.

 Prices on paneling and wainscoting can range from very affordable to exorbitant.
 Careful research before purchasing and installation will help make sure you don’t break the bank before the job is done.
+Faux panels are a popular solution to this issue, since premium options, like those from Barron Designs, offer hyperrealistic replicas that are actually easier to install and maintain—all at lower price points.

-Which to Use?
+Which Style Should You Use?

 Ultimately, the look you want to achieve will guide your choice of wainscoting vs. paneling.
 You’ll want to match your panel or wainscot style to the aesthetic you want in your home.
 An ornate, elaborately carved wainscoting will look out of place in a house with modern, sleek décor.
 If you want to break up the length of a wall, you’ll choose wainscoting.
 If you want to transform an entire wall, you’ll pick paneling.

-Now that you’re aware of the differences in these décor elements, you can better decide on the option that’s right for you.
+Now that you’re aware of the major differences in these décor elements, you can better decide on the option that’s right for you.

 View Our Faux Panels